‘Phone Bhoot’ raises Rs 7.85 crore in opening week | Entertainment

 “Phone Bhoot” is directed by Gurmmeet Singh of “Mirzapur” fame.
 The movie is about two clueless ghostbusters (Chaturvedi and Ishaan) who team up with a ghost (Kaif) to take down an equally hilarious bad guy (Jackie Shroff).

-The movie was released alongside Janhvi Kapoor's ''Mimi'' and Sonakshi Sinha-Huma Qureshi's ''Double XL''.
+The movie was released alongside Janhvi Kapoor's ''Mili'' and Sonakshi Sinha-Huma Qureshi's ''Double XL''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)